Yimro/micropython-iot-camera/README.md

 Sends images to your phone via the Signal messenger.
 It uses a service called callmebot.

 ## Broker
 You will need some sort of MQTT broker.
-I use both a locally installed mosquitto broker as well as a free available mosquitto test server: [https://test.mosquitto.org]
+I use both a locally installed mosquitto broker as well as a free available mosquitto test server on (https://test.mosquitto.org).

 ## External libraries needed: